arunenfin/reactjs/basic-react-app-with-routing.md

 export default About;
 ```
+## Creating a production build
 To create a production build of the application run `npm run build` in the terminal.
-A folder named `build` will be created in the `newapp` folder.
+A folder named `build` will be created in the `basicapp` folder.
 Now you can host the `build` folder using apache or nginx.
 ## References

  - [https://reactjs.org/docs/introducing-jsx.html](https://reactjs.org/docs/introducing-jsx.html)